-We've been hitting Yorkshire's towns and cities across the region to help spread the message of how everyone can help to conserve water and ensure it's used sensibly.
+We're hitting Yorkshire's towns and cities to help spread the message of how everyone can help to conserve water and ensure it's used sensibly.

 With record-breaking rainfall levels in the past year or two, it's easy to forget that water conservation is still incredibly important, especially when you think that as a country we're using more water than ever.